Skip to main content

 The split becomes critical when grease trap waste enters the picture.
 Illinois classifies grease trap waste as non-hazardous special waste, which falls under IEPA jurisdiction, not IDPH.
 Grease trap haulers need an IEPA special waste hauling permit under 35 IAC 809, and here is the key detail: manifests for grease trap waste must be purchased directly from IEPA.
 You cannot use your own forms.
 The septic pumper exemption under the Private Sewage Disposal Licensing Act specifically does not cover grease trap waste hauling.

 State-level per-trip manifests for septage are not explicitly required, though they are recommended as best practice.
-Records should be retained for five years following the federal default.
+Illinois also has its own five-year land-application recordkeeping rule in 35 Ill.
+Adm.
+Code 391.6070 rather than relying only on the federal default.
 IDPH enforces individual licensure violations under 225 ILCS 225.

 Regulatory Body